harishnkr/archpersistent/README.md

 # archpersistent
-Article for documentation of a persistant arch usb
+Article for creation of a persistant arch usb

+All credits go to [this]() person but since I cannot find it hosted anywhere, I thought I'll do it myself